Credential Stuffing

 2:01 AM

 The Behavior score drops to 3.
 The session contains nothing but login form submissions at impossible velocity.
-The device is now associated with dozens of different identities — the Uniqueness score collapses.
+The device is now associated with dozens of different identities, and the Uniqueness score collapses.

 2:01 AM